 In banjo talk, the term ‘roll’ stands for the basic picking pattern that follows an 8th note arpeggio.
-Rolls are played using the thumb, index finger and middle fingers so that you hear several different strings ringing out in a bar.
+Rolls are played using the thumb, index finger, and middle fingers so that you hear several different strings ringing out in a bar.
 Most rolls require the musician to play a repetitive picking pattern, like 5-3-1-5-3-1-5-3, which is known as a forwards roll.

 Just remember, the numbers here are not related to the frets, instead they stand for the string number that should be plucked.
-Whilst playing a roll, each right-hand finger should be allocated to one string only, to help keep your picking organized.
+While playing a roll, each right-hand finger should be allocated to one string only, to help keep your picking organized.